PauloPHLP/ThirtyDaysOfCSS/README.md

 ## ✨️ See live

-If you want to take a look at the challenges and also at my solutions checkout <a href="https://paulophlp.github.io/portfolio/">this link</a>.
+If you want to take a look at the challenges and see my solutions checkout <a href="https://paulophlp.github.io/portfolio/">this link</a>.

 ## 🔥️ Face this challenge

-If you also want to face this challenge take a look at **<a href="https://github.com/PauloPHLP/React.js-ThirtyDaysOfCSSTemplate">this repository</a>**.
-This repository contains a copy of this project and you can use it as a template to solve everything by yourself.
+If you also want to face this challenge take a look at this **<a href="https://github.com/PauloPHLP/React.js-ThirtyDaysOfCSSTemplate">link</a>**.
+This is a link for a repository contains a copy of this project and you can use it as a template to solve everything by yourself.
 All the instructions are available there, so fell free to take a look on it!

 ## 🚀️ Technologies